 If you want to make sure you are streaming content in 4K (or at the highest quality possible), you have options when streaming on your computer.

 Click your Profile icon and go to Account

 Then, click the Disclosure triangle beside your profile under Profile & Parental Controls

 Switch Data usage per screen to High and click Save

 If you’re aiming to stream content in 4K, we can only assume that you have the data to support your venture.
-As noted on the Playback Settings screen, Ultra HD uses a chunky 7GB of data per hour.

 How to check if Netflix is streaming in 4K